When writing their proposals, applicants are expected to review this Q&A section to ensure compliance with the various grants' requirements.

 Q: Can funds be carried over into the next academic year?

-A: Funds awarded in 2020 can be carried over to calendar year 2021.
+A: Funds awarded in a given year can be carried over to the next calendar year.
 All proposals should include a timeline for funded activities.
 Funding will be available in multiple rounds during the duration of the grant.

-A: Funding received in the fall 2020 can be used in Spring and/or Fall 2021 and the funds need to be spent by December 31, 2021.
+A: Yes.
+Projects can span multiple semesters.
+Awardees are required to submit a project status report mid-way through the project and at the completion of the project.
 All proposals should include a timeline for funded activities.
 Funding will be available in multiple rounds during the grant's lifetime.

 Q: Is there a set amount for faculty stipends?